atomic-penguin/chef-fundamentals/slides/cookbooks-recipes-resources/01_slide.md

 Nodes have a list of recipes they will run.

-This run list can include recipes that also include other recipes.
+This run list can include recipes which include other recipes.

 These are applied to the node in the order listed.